dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 A more in-depth dataset analysis can be found [here](https://www.kaggle.com/datasets/ealtman2019/ibm-transactions-for-anti-money-laundering-aml/data:)

 # Implementation
-The core concept here is a neurosymbolic approach, combining symbolic AI (logics, rules) and graph neural networks.
+The core concept here is a neuro-symbolic approach, combining symbolic AI (logics, rules) and graph neural networks.